What is an XML Sitemap and Why Should You Have One?

 What Content Should Be Included in My XML Sitemap & How Does Google Find It?

-This is a great question, XML sitemaps support a variety of content including photos, video, posts & pages.
-Generally speaking, all media, posts and pages should be included in your sitemap to help Google keep up with any content that is continually being added.
+This is a great question, XML sitemaps support a variety of content, including photos, video, posts & pages.
+Generally speaking, all media, posts, and pages should be included in your sitemap to help Google keep up with any content that is continually being added.
 Yoast SEO is a great plugin that you can use if you have a WordPress Website.
-Yoast, among having many other valuable simple SEO abilities will automatically generate your XML sitemap so you can easily submit it to Google.
+Yoast, among having many other valuable simple SEO abilities, will automatically generate your XML sitemap so you can easily submit it to Google.
 There are also setting adjustments within Yoast’s XML Sitemap to control what information is included in your sitemap so that you can customize your sitemap to be exactly how you want it to be.
-In order to have Google find and use your sitemap, you will have to utilize your Google Search Console account.
-Within your account, on the left-hand side underneath “Index” you’ll see the sitemap option.
-Once you click into the Sitemap option, you’ll have the option to submit a new sitemap which is where you’ll enter in the URL for your XML sitemap.
+To have Google find and use your sitemap, you will have to utilize your Google Search Console account.
+Within your account, on the left-hand side underneath “Index,” you’ll see the sitemap option.
+Once you click into the Sitemap option, you’ll have the option to submit a new sitemap, which is where you’ll enter the URL for your XML sitemap.
 Once you submit it, Google will begin to utilize your XML sitemap as it crawls and indexes your site – it’s truly that easy!

 Need Help With Your Businesses Marketing?